Afzal Khan (general): Victory over the Nayakas

 Randaula Khan then invaded Mysore, whose ruler Kanthirava Narasaraja I negotiated peace by paying 500,000 huns (currency unit) to Bijapur.
 Subsequently, Kenge Nayaka rebelled against Bijapur, and asserted independence at Basavapattana, where he raised an army of 70,000 soldiers to guard the fort.
 Randaula Khan then formed an alliance with his former overlord Virabhadra, the former Nayaka of Ikkeri, and besieged Basavapattana.
 Afzal Khan, along with Shahaji and some commanders of African origin, was deployed at the main gate of the Basavapattana fort.
 He entered the fort after a fierce battle, killed the guards, and captured the qasba – the central part of the fortified town.
 Kenge Nayaka then launched three successive attacks against him, but Afzal Khan forced him to retreat.
 Encouraged by Afzal Khan's successes, the Bijapur forces attacked Kenge Nayaka's contingent from both sides.
 After losing 3,700 soldiers, Kenge Nayaka surrendered the fort, and agreed to pay Bijapur 4 million huns.
 He was imprisoned, and later killed for attempting to bribe a guard for his release.

 Bijapur's victory over Kenge Nayaka frightened the other Nayakas of present-day Karnataka into accepting Bijapur's suzerainty.
 Randaula Khan sent Afzal Khan to capture Chikkanayakana Halli, whose chief (raja) offered to accept Bijapur's suzerainty.
 The chief was allowed to keep control of the town (qasba) in exchange for 20,000 huns, but Afzal Khan took control of the fort.
 Afzal Khan then besieged the fort of Belur, joined by the main Bijapur army.
 After a four-month long siege, the local chief Venkatapati started peace negotiations, offering to cede the fort of Sakrepatna near Belur.
 Ultimately, he became a vassal of Bijapur, as did the Nayaka of Tumkur.

 Campaign against Shivaji

-Afzal Khan is best remembered for his campaign against Chatrapati Shivaji Maharaj, the founder of the kingdom that later evolved into the Maratha Empire.
+Afzal Khan is best remembered for his campaign against Shivaji, the founder of the kingdom that later evolved into the Maratha Empire.
 This campaign, which resulted in Afzal Khan's death, came to be highly celebrated in the Marathi literature.
 The earliest sources that describe the episode include: